Nonuniform-temperature effects on the phase transition in an Ising-like model: The stablest order parameter profile

-Like as the equilibrium PT of the Ising model, we identify the point of sign change of $\sigma_c$ as the PT point at different $\Delta\mu$.
-The PT point always locates at $x>0$ and the corresponding PT temperature is generally higher than the equilibrium PT temperature $T_c = T(x=0)$.
-The PT temperature can be evaluated from the temperature profile.
-In Fig.\,\ref{fig:temp}, we show the PT temperature for the two widths $w=1$ fm and $w=0.5$ fm.
-The PT temperature is lifted about $3$ MeV and $8$ MeV from $T_c$.
+Like as the equilibrium phase transition of the Ising model, we identify the point of sign change of $\sigma_c$ as the phase transition point at different $\Delta\mu$.
+The phase transition point always locates at some position $x_{PT} >0$ (see Fig.\,\ref{fig:classical}) and the corresponding phase transition temperature $T(x_{PT})$ is generally higher than the equilibrium phase transition temperature $T_c = T(x=0)$.
+Note that the phase transition temperature at the phase transition position $x_{PT}$ can be evaluated from the function of temperature profile \eqref{tempfun}.
+In Fig.\,\ref{fig:temp}, we show the phase transition temperature for the two widths $w=1$ fm and $w=0.5$ fm.
+The phase transition temperature is lifted about $3$ MeV and $8$ MeV from $T_c$, respectively.
+A steeper temperature gradient leads to a higher phase transition temperature.

-Note that the lifted values of temperature is not universal and depends on the temperature profile.
-In the RHIC, the temperature profile usually is not a $\tanh$-type in the space.
-However, the PT point in a temperature-nonuniform system is generally different from that in a temperature-uniform system.
-The nonuniform-temperature effects provide a possibility that the QCD PT could happen before it cools down to $T_c$.
-In the appendix we present the result with a more realistic temperature profile fitted from the hydrodynamics' output.
-The PT temperature is also lifted, which qualitatively agrees with that from the $\tanh$-type temperature profile.
+Note that the lifted values of temperature is not universal and depend on the temperature profile.
+At RHIC, the spatial temperature profile usually is not a $\tanh$-type, thus in Sec.\ref{exam}, we consider a more realistic temperature profile fitted from the hydrodynamics' output.
+The phase transition temperature is also lifted, which qualitatively agrees with the result from the $\tanh$-type temperature profile.
+We conclude that the nonuniform-temperature effects will change the phase transition temperature, and provide a possibility that the QCD phase transition happens at temperature higher than the lattice $T_c$.
 In the following, we keep our discussion on the $\tanh$-type profile and reveal how the temperature profile influences the fluctuations and correlation length.